 “Marking out foundations for a cabin?
 Do ya seriously expect a woman to sleep out in the cold?”

 He grinned, his inner troll waking.
 “Where else would a woman sleep?”

 Her lips pinched and twisted.
 She wasn’t pleased.
 “Shoo.
 Why dontcha go cut up that pig?”

 “You’ll see.”
 It was obvious enough.
-He opened the browser once more, then entered the most popular thread in the Wilderness Survival section.
+He opened the browser once more, then entered into the most popular thread of the Wilderness Survival section.